When to visit the vet?

 Prevention

 Good dental hygiene is also important, as dental infections are a common cause of bacterial spread.
-Regular brushing, professional dental cleanings, and monitoring for gum disease can help reduce the risk.
-Additionally, it is advisable to strengthen the cat’s immune system through a balanced diet and, if necessary, nutritional supplements.
+Regular tooth brushing, professional dental cleanings, and monitoring for gum disease can help reduce the risk.
+Additionally, it is advisable to strengthen the cat’s immune system through a balanced diet and, if necessary, through nutritional supplements.

 Outlook on current research